ICC Courses

 Course Aims

-The course aims to inspire a long-lasting mindset of awareness, critical thinking, curiosity, and collaboration across disciplines through the lens of contemporary and near-future challenges for human communities in relation to scientific and technological innovations.
-Students will learn to perceive and analyze the potential benefits and costs of scientific/technological innovations and applications from different perspectives and on different scales.
-Students will then use these skills to identify real-life challenges and to propose solutions.
+This course aims to inspire a long-lasting mindset of awareness, critical thinking, curiosity, and collaboration across disciplines through the lens of contemporary and near-future challenges for human communities in relation to scientific and technological innovations.
+You will learn to perceive and analyse the potential benefits and costs of scientific/technological innovations and applications from different perspectives and on different scales.
+You can then use these skills to identify real-life challenges and to propose solutions.

 Intended Learning Outcomes